porterbmoody/datascienceisawsome/docs/workflow-projects.md

 <!-- https://code.visualstudio.com/docs/python/data-science-tutorial -->

-Python experts keep all the files associated with a project together --- input data, R scripts, analytical results, figures.
+Python experts keep all the files associated with a project together --- input data, Python scripts, analytical results, figures.
 This is such a wise and common practice that VS Code has built-in support for this via __workspaces__.

 Let's make a workspace for you to use while you're working through the rest of this book.
 Click File > Open and select a newly created folder for your work.
 New Project, then: